 Residents Maintain Autonomy

-In Blue Point Healthcare Center, 19.85% Percentage of Patients
+In Blue Point Healthcare Center, 26.12% of Patients

-Measures the percent of long-term care patients who needed increased assistance with activities of daily living over time.
-ADL's include activities such as taking medications and continence.
+This tells you the percentage of residents who required increased assistance with activities of daily living over time.

 Ability to Keep Residents Mobile

-In Blue Point Healthcare Center, 30.15% Percentage of Residents
+In Blue Point Healthcare Center, 9.98% of Residents

 Short-term Care: Rehospitalizations

-In Blue Point Healthcare Center, 30.15 Percentage of Residents Rehospitalized
+In Blue Point Healthcare Center, 9.98% of Residents Rehospitalized

 This metric tracks the number of rehospitalizations per thousand days of short-term care.